cpvalente/ontime/README.md

 - [x] Open Sound Control (OSC) Control and Feedback
 - [x] Roll mode: run independently using the system clock
 - [x] Import event list from Excel
+- [x] URL Aliases (define configurable aliases to ease onsite setup)
+- [x] Logging view
+- [x] Edit anywhere: run ontime in your local network and use any machine to reach the editor page (same as app)

 ## Unopinionated
 We are not interested in forcing workflows and have made ontime, so it is flexible to whichever way you would like to work.